-Often great ideas grow over time into movements, and at best, as we see these days is more frequently the norm, these movements develop into new inter-disciplinary professional fields of endeavour.
+Often great ideas grow over time into movements, and at best, as we see is more frequently the norm, these movements develop into new inter-disciplinary professional fields of endeavour.
 Such is the case with the field of Gerontechnology.

 Originator of that term Jan A.M.
-Graafmans writes, that in 1988 he was part of a research team in Eindhoven University of Technology, “that started an effort to develop a program of research and education in gerontechnology aiming at further integration of engineering sciences with those disciplines already involved in aging studies.”
+Graafmans writes that in 1988 he was part of a research team in Eindhoven University of Technology, “that started an effort to develop a program of research and education in gerontechnology aiming at further integration of engineering sciences with those disciplines already involved in aging studies.”
 You can read more here in his paper – The History and Incubation of Gerontechnology.

 So the story goes, the incubation actually began in 1984 with the visit to the university from a social worker.
 The Dutch government wanted to “facilitate collaboration between health and welfare workers and engineers, architects and industrial designers”, with the end result to “create a better quality of living environment for aging and aged people, supporting them to live an independent life of their own choice and for as long as possible.”